Chart Color Schemes

 AreaSearch assessment indicates Woolloomooloo faces employment challenges relative to the majority of Australian markets

-Conversely, health care & social assistance employs only 9.0% of local workers, below Greater Sydney's 14.1%.
-The ratio of 0.8 workers per resident, as at the Census, indicates substantial local employment opportunities.
-In the 12-month period ending in September 2025, Woolloomooloo experienced a labour force decrease of 1.1% and an employment decrease of 1.9%, leading to an unemployment rate rise of 0.8 percentage points.
-Meanwhile, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
-State-level data up to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate stood at 4.3%.
+However, health care & social assistance employs only 9.0% of local workers, below Greater Sydney's 14.1%.
+The ratio of 0.8 workers per resident indicates substantial employment opportunities within the area.
+Between May 2024 and April 2025, Woolloomooloo experienced a 1.1% decrease in labour force and a 1.9% decrease in employment, leading to an unemployment rate increase of 0.7 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1%, labour force growth of 2.4%, and a 0.2 percentage point rise in unemployment.
 Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Woolloomooloo's employment mix suggests local employment should increase by 7.4% over five years and 14.5% over ten years, assuming constant population projections for illustrative purposes.
+Applying these projections to Woolloomooloo's employment mix suggests local employment should increase by 7.4% over five years and 14.5% over ten years, though these estimates are simple extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment